oaklandgit/clibro/README.md

 ## Philosophy

 We use the command line because it enables -- among other things -- more efficient workflows than using a mouse and windows.
-It also lets us focus on our *tasks* while not making us context switch between various software packages.
+It lets us focus on our *tasks* while not making us context switch between various software packages.
 Instead, we simply string together a flow of command line tools without ever having to leave the shell.

 But one task that still takes us away from that flow is the information-gathering we do in web browsers such as Chrome or Safari.
 This forces us out of the terminal and into the GUI, yucking our yum.

 So why not use a terminal-based browser such as Lynx?
 Because we may want a more visually-rich web view for providing easier consumption and context.
-Or perhaps you are a web developer who needs to see visually how things render graphically.
+Or perhaps you're a web developer who needs to see visually how things render graphically.

 ## Solution